 The biggest frustration of 40% of U.S. consumers is that the agent they reach doesn’t have the knowledge/ability to solve their issue.

-An IVR system plays important messages and customers answer simple questions.
+An IVR system plays important messages and customers to answer simple questions.
 The system sends them to the right department based on their responses.

 You can also offer explanations and self-service support.
 It will help customers directly solve simple problems.